 Each employee must open an individual SEP IRA account.

-*There is no cost to open and no annual fee for Fidelity's Traditional, Roth, SEP, and Rollover IRAs.
-A $50 account close out fee may apply.
-Fund investments held in your account may be subject to management, low balance and short term trading fees, as described in the offering materials.
-For all securities, see the Fidelity commission schedule for trading commission and transaction fee details.
+*There is no opening cost or annual fee for Fidelity's Traditional, Roth, SEP, SIMPLE, and rollover IRAs.
+Fund investments held in your account may be subject to management and short-term trading fees, as described in the offering materials.
+For all securities, see Fidelity commission schedule (PDF) for trading commission and transaction fee details.

 $4.95 per online U.S. equity trade will apply.†